Jutho/KrylovKit.jl/docs/src/man/implementation.md

 KrylovKit.orthonormalize
 ```

+## Dense linear algebra

+KrylovKit relies on Julia's `LinearAlgebra` module from the standard library for most of its
+dense linear algebra dependencies.

 ## Krylov factorizations
 The central ingredient in a Krylov based algorithm is a Krylov factorization or decomposition
 of a linear map.
 Such partial factorizations are represented as a `KrylovFactorization`, of